26 Oct 9 EHR Implementation Tips for a Successful Go-Live

 Look for a practice management and certified EHR system that focuses on your future goals, not immediate needs.
 So you can spend more time supporting your patients and expanding your eye care business, your EHR partner should align with your long-term vision.

-MaximEyes.com, First Insight’s new unified eye care cloud-based certified EHR and practice management system for optometry and ophthalmology is optimized for the Google Chrome™ browser.
-Access data anywhere, anytime, from any device—from your web browser, or via a local server, if that is your preference.
+MaximEyes.com, First Insight’s newly rewritten, redesigned, and unified eye care cloud-based certified EHR and practice management system for optometry and ophthalmology is optimized so you can access data—anywhere, anytime, from any device—from your web browser, or via a local server, if that is your preference.
 Rest assured that we monitor and adhere to secure cloud EHR data protection, backup, and disaster recovery.